Eliminating the LIGO bounds on primordial black hole dark matter: Metrics to describe cosmological PBHs

-In this work, we readdress these constraints by questioning the validity of the commonly used notion of the black-hole mass, as well as the condition for a binary to decouple from the Hubble flow.
-Fundamentally these issues are related to the issue of how cosmological expansion influences local gravitating systems; a problem with a long history dating back to the works of McVittie~\cite{McVittie:1933zz} and Einstein and Straus~\cite{Einstein:1945id}.
-For a recent review see, e.g.~Ref.~\cite{Faraoni:2018xwo} and references therein.
+Regardless of the process of PBH formation, a suitable metric will need to somehow describe a central inhomogeneity which asymptotically approaches FLRW spacetime.
+In attempting to find a solution that does this, we run into the more fundamental issue of how cosmological expansion influences local gravitating systems in general; a problem with a long history dating back to the works of McVittie~\cite{McVittie:1933zz} and Einstein and Straus~\cite{Einstein:1945id}.
+For a recent review see, e.g.~ref.~\cite{Faraoni:2018xwo} and references therein.

-Indeed, the concept of mass in General Relativity is not universal but rather depends on the background geometry.
-The Arnowitt-Deser-Misner (ADM) mass \cite{Arnowitt:1959ah} for vacuum black holes used in Refs.~\cite{Nakamura:1997sm, Sasaki:2016jop, Ali-Haimoud:2017rtz} is strictly applicable only if spacetimes are asymptotically flat.
-For example, the ADM mass approximation is good when the typical size or time scale under consideration is much smaller than the scale at which the curvature of the background geometry becomes significant, like the case of stellar black holes.
-However, PBHs are produced from the gravitational collapse of inhomogeneities at scales comparable to the Hubble radius: a scenario in which the ADM mass approximation is not applicable.
-Consequently, binary dynamics should be affected by the cosmological expansion, leading to a dramatically different merger rate than has been reported previously~\cite{Nakamura:1997sm, Sasaki:2016jop, Ali-Haimoud:2017rtz}.
+With several options available, one particular example, the Thakurta metric~\cite{Faraoni:2018xwo}, stands out since it is the late-time attractor solution of the entire class of generalized McVittie geometries~\cite{Faraoni:2007es}.
+These geometries are sourced by an imperfect fluid, with a radial heat flow.
+Even more generically, the Thakurta metric appears to be the general-relativistic limit of a class of exact solutions of Brans-Dicke gravity with a cosmological fluid~\cite{clifton10.1111/j.1365-2966.2005.08831.x}.
+The Thakurta metric is refreshingly simple; its line element can be written in terms of the Schwarzschild line element and cosmological scale factor $a(t)$ as,